 Performance Testing is considered to be among the most essential and important types of software testing.
 It's the go-to method to understand what would happen if an application is put under extreme conditions.
-Thanks to performance Testing, testers can define appropriate corrective actions to ensure the app's peak performance before it is launched to the market.
+Thanks to performance testing, testers can define appropriate corrective actions to ensure the app's peak performance before it is launched to the market.

 What is Performance Testing?

-As a non-function technique of software testing, performance testing helps to evaluate an application’s performance metrics (stability, speed, scalability, and responsiveness) under a given workload.
+As a non-function technique of enterprise software testing, performance testing helps to evaluate an application’s performance metrics (stability, speed, scalability, and responsiveness) under a given workload.
 In other words, it seeks to load an application with simulated traffic or users to detect performance bottlenecks.
-Back then, Performance Testing used to be an addition to the software development process, before it became one of the most basic and essential testing steps.
+Back then, Performance Testing used to be an addition to the software development process before it became one of the most basic and essential testing steps.

-Performance Testing address the following questions:
+Performance Testing addresses the following questions:

 - Is the application able to handle a given number of concurrent users?

 - Is the average response time for pages acceptable under a given load?

 - Will the application return to normal behaviour after experiencing a load peak?